input-output-hk/cardano-docs.iohk.io/_docs/for-contributors/2017-01-01-building-from-source.md

 You can download `secret.key` from [Cardano Test-Net Faucet](https://tada.iohk.io).
 You can place `secret.key` file anywhere, and value of `--keyfile` option should contain a path to this file.

 Please make sure you're using correct list of peers!
 You must take this list from `installers/data/ip-dht-mappings` file in the same release branch of `daedalus` repository.
-For example, if you're using `cardano-sl-0.3` release branch, corresponding `ip-dht-mappings` file is [here](https://github.com/input-output-hk/daedalus/blob/cardano-sl-0.3/installers/data/ip-dht-mappings).
+For example, if you're using `cardano-sl-0.3` release branch, then the corresponding `ip-dht-mappings` file is [here](https://github.com/input-output-hk/daedalus/blob/cardano-sl-0.3/installers/data/ip-dht-mappings).

-After running with this command your node will listen two ports:
+After running this command, your node will be listening to two ports:

 1. `3000` for communication with other nodes in our testnet,
 2. `8090` for use wallet functionality, via wallet web API.

-Please make sure you ran your node with `--wallet` option, otherwise port `8090` won't be available.
+Please make sure you have run your node with `--wallet` option, otherwise `8090` port won't be available.
 You can use another port for wallet web API, via `--wallet-port` option.

 Now you can test your node.

 ## Use Case - Sending Transaction

-Although you can work with a node via Daedalus GUI, the simplest way to test a node is a CLI-based way.
+Although it is possible to work with a node via Daedalus GUI, the simplest way to test a node is a CLI-based one.
 The main purpose of a node is a sending/receiving money, so let's create your first wallet and initiate your first transaction.

-You can create new wallet with foillowing command.
+You can create new wallet with the following command.
 12-word phrase is your backup phrase for this wallet.
 Please note that each backup phrase corresponds to a single secret key (the value of `--keyfile` mentioned above).

 ~~~ bash
 curl -X POST -H "Content-Type: application/json" -d '{"cwBackupPhrase": {"bpToList": ["squirrel", "material", "silly", "twice", "direct", "slush", "pistol","razor", "become", "junk", "kingdom", "flee"]},"cwInitMeta": {"cwType": "CWTPersonal","cwCurrency": "ADA","cwName": "Personal Wallet 1"}}' http://localhost:8090/api/new_wallet
 ~~~

-You should see an answer, for example:
+After running it, you should see an answer, for example:

 ~~~ json
 {